 Goldfish Swim School Westerville has Family Swim for open to all on Monday – Thursday from 12:30pm – 1:30pm select Fridays 6:30pm – 8:00pm!
 Family Swim Event is just $5/person or $15 for a group of 3 or more; members free!
 Verify hours and dates before you arrrive.

 765 Brooksedge Blvd, Westerville, OH 43081

-- Splash pads and pools are a good place to stay cool, but don’t forget the sunscreen!
+Splash pads and pools are a good place to stay cool, but don’t forget the sunscreen!
 Sunscreen wears off quickly in water, and the sun reflects off the water, so you’ll need to be extra vigilant on hot sunny days.
-Check out these splash pads around Columbus, or find out where you can get a day pass for public pools in Columbus.
+Check out these free splash pads around Columbus, or find out where you can get a day pass for public pools in Columbus.

 Libraries are an amazing resource, and many have extra activities going on in the summer for all ages.
 Check out the closest branch to you, or explore one across town.
 They’re a great place for a play date too!
 Most are also offering special programming and events for the summer reading programs, so check out the prizes that are offered for these!

 Arts and Crafts

-- Join the fun at Polaris KidX Kid’s Club Summer Series on Fridays from June 15-August 17
+Join the fun at Polaris KidX Kid’s Club Summer Series on Fridays through the summer

 Movies and Music

 On the last Saturday of the month, The Gateway Family Film Center hosts Hoot Family Film Series featuring crafts, short films, music by the Shazzbots, and more.
 Admission is free; canned food donation requested.

 Movies theaters across town offer free and cheap movies through the summer.
 Watching a movie in a cool, dark theatre is perfect for the hot, humid days.